-Quintard Mall has been birthed, praised, nearly sold (at the least as soon as), renovated as, elevated over Snow Creek, renovated a 2d time, troubled by a flood simple and PCB-tainted dust, sold (for actual), and now is being renovated for the 3rd time.
+Quintard Mall has been birthed, praised, nearly sold (at the least as soon as possible), renovated as elevated over Snow Creek, renovated a 2d time, troubled by a flood simple and PCB-tainted dust, sold (for actual), and now is being renovated for the 3rd time.
 It is either The Mall That Can’t Be Killed or the unluckiest mall in Alabama.
 Or is it being reimagined?

 When it opened, it featured just 16 shops.